PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Route based calculation
 Businesses are also interested in analysis of the trips their vehicles take.
 To achieve this, the webservice needs to process a trip sent to it by the main Drivebox server and return a collection of all polygons it enters and leaves, as well as the associated timestamps.

-The web service receives a list of coordinates from the Drivebox server, and processes those into a **LineString** object for easier calculation of intersections.
+The web service receives a list of coordinates from the Drivebox server, and processes those into a \lstinline!LineString! object for easier calculation of intersections.
 To minimize the number of calculations, all polygons that are not being intersected by the LineString are filtered out as the first step.

 Next, a new LineString object is built, including a representation of the initial LineStrings part inside the polygon.
 This is done for each polygon, and in cases in which a line string leaves and enters a polygon multiple times, it is converted in a MultiLineString and processed in a special way.
 Otherwise it can be added to the intersection collection.
 If a MultiLineString is simple, it has no intersection points with itself.
 If this holds true, then it can simply be split into multiple LineStrings and added to the list of intersections, otherwise it needs to be processed in a special way.